coronalabs/corona-docs/markdown/tutorial/basics/ads/index.markdown

 You should consider also testing to see if the ad is available before presenting the UI button to the user.

-To learn more about rewarded ads and implementation strategies [view this article from AppsFlyer](https://www.appsflyer.com/blog/game-developers-6-tips-making-rewarded-video/).
+To learn more about rewarded ads and implementation strategies [view this article from AppsFlyer](https://www.appsflyer.com/blog/videos/rewarded-video-ad-monetization/).

 ## Debugging ads

 Because ad plugins only work on Android and iOS devices, you can only test them on a real device.
-Corona Live Builds can help with the building and testing phase, but unless you're on a Mac and still have the Corona simulator's console log reading your device's console log, you can't get information from the device to see what's going on.
+Live Builds can help with the building and testing phase, but unless you're on a Mac and still have the Simulator's console log reading your device's console log, you can't get information from the device to see what's going on.

-If you're on a Mac, you can just have Corona install the app to your device that's tethered via USB as long as you don't close the "build complete" dialog box.
-Messages from your device and app will show in the Corona console log.
+If you're on a Mac, you can just have CORONA_CORE_PRODUCT install the app to your device that's tethered via USB as long as you don't close the "build complete" dialog box.
+Messages from your device and app will show in the CORONA_CORE_PRODUCT console log.
 If you close that dialog or you do not have a Mac, then you have to use other tools to watch the device's console log.

 For iOS, you can use Xcode's `Devices & Simulators` window and watch the device's console log.
 For Android, you can install a command line tool called `adb` or Android Debug Bridge.
 How to install `adb` is beyond the scope of this tutorial as is learning how to run it on your computer.
 There are plenty of general tutorials on the Internet for setting this up.